fonipts/cloverpage/README.md

 ![Cloverpage version][ruby-image]

 ## Introduction
 The intention of this tool is to scan the code, API traffic and performance of the Web.
-To have a synchronize tool across different languge and platform, that easily maintain bu enthusiast at heart.
+To have a synchronization tool across different language and platform, that easily maintain bu enthusiast at heart.

 ## Usage
 First you need to create config file in project directory `cloverrc.yaml`